svenvc/zinc/build-and-deploy-1st-webapp/build-deploy-1st-webapp.md

     ConfigurationOfMyFirstWebApp load.

 Of course, not much will happen since you already have the specified version loaded.
-Make sure the Transcript is open and inspect the above expression, for some feedback.
+For some feedback, make sure the Transcript is open and inspect the above expression.

 ![Loading our Metacello configuration](metacello-load.png)